Andriana: Sub-castes among the Merina

-The descendants of these three princes (Andriantompokoindrindra, Andrianamboninolona and Andriandranando) was called Andrianteloray.
+The descendants of these three princes (Andriantompokoindrindra, Andrianamboninolona and Andriandranando) were called Andrianteloray.

-And further it was divided into six groups by Ralambo's great-great-grandson King Andriamasinavalona (1675–1710) based on locality and genealogical proximity to the ruling family.
-The andriana class was divided again into seven groups by King Andrianampoinimerina (1778-1810).
-In rank order, these groups are:
+The caste was further divided into six groups by Ralambo's great-great-grandson King Andriamasinavalona (1675–1710), based on locality and genealogical proximity to the ruling family.
+The Andriana class was divided again into seven groups by King Andrianampoinimerina (1778–1810).
+In rank order, these groups were: